 220,000 Americans dead.

-In fact, not saying I'm I take no responsibility initially.
+Anyone who's responsible for not taking control, in fact, not saying I take no responsibility initially.

 Anyone who's responsible for that many deaths should not remain as president of the United States of America.

-And of course, he hid in his basement with the support of the media mob, the I called a candidate protection program.
+And of course, he hid in his basement with the support of the media mob, I called a candidate protection program.

-Uh, and of course, it's one size fits all medicine for all things Joe Biden.
+And of course, it's one size fits all medicine for all things Joe Biden.

 Only once has he mentioned monoclonal antibodies.

-He had three vaccines when he became president, handed to him by Donald Trump.
+He had three vaccines when he became president handed to him by Donald Trump.

 How is it we have more Americans dead in 2021 than 2020?